dashjoin/json-schema-form/projects/dashjoin/json-schema-form/README.md

 * choicesUrl: defines the REST service URL
 * choicesVerb: defines the HTTP verb to use for the REST service URL, default is POST
 * choicesUrlArgs: defines the REST service parameter.
 The convention is to have a single parameter.
 Multiple fields need to be wrapped into a single object
+* jsonName: JSON is assumed to be an object array, identifies the field to be used as option name
+* jsonValue: JSON is assumed to be an object array, identifies the field to be used as option value
 * jsonPointer: used to transform the REST result into a string array if it is not already in that form.
   Note that we use a slightly extended version of [JSON Pointer](https://tools.ietf.org/html/rfc6901) that allows processing arrays of objects.
 Consider the following examples: